Heinrich Riikoja

-Since 1920 he directed the investigations of Estonian internal water bodies.
+From 1920 onward, he directed investigations of Estonian inland bodies of water.
 He is known as the founder of Estonian hydrobiology.
-Among other things he compiled the list of Estonian lakes, and the list of Estonian fishes.
+Among other things, he compiled a list of Estonian lakes and a list of Estonian fishes.

 In 1940 he was the rector of the University of Tartu.

-1922-1943 he was the representative of Estonia to International Society of Limnology.
+From 1922 to 1943, he was the representative of Estonia to International Society of Limnology.